Search

 Phalloplasty Operation Recovery Guide

-Medically reviewed by Jennifer Richman on February 16, 2024.
+Medically reviewed by Nicole M, RN on October 3, 2024.

-Phalloplasty operations are multi-stage, complex surgeries that often involve multiple recovery processes.
-The healing timeline can be extended if a patient experiences complications or undergoes related, additional procedures: such as a hysterectomy, vaginectomy, clitoral burying, scrotoplasty and/or the insertion of an erectile or testicular implant(s).
-It is normal for patients to experience frustration and other unpleasant emotions as they recover from surgical gender affirmation.
+Phalloplasty operations are multi-stage, complex surgeries that involve multiple recovery processes.
+The healing timeline can be extended if a patient experiences complications or undergoes related, additional procedures: such as a hysterectomy, vaginectomy, scrotoplasty, mons resection, and/or the insertion of an erectile or testicular expanders/implant(s).
+It is normal for patients to experience frustration and other emotions as they recover from surgical gender affirmation.
 To help you prepare for your phalloplasty recovery, we have compiled a guide on the following topics:

 • The recovery timeline